top of page

 A structure can perform efficiently while no longer being defensible to itself.
 A practice can succeed outwardly while becoming internally misaligned, kept alive by habit, competence, and goodwill rather than conviction.
 This kind of endurance is rationalised and therefore far more dangerous than obvious failure.

 This is the moment most practices avoid.
 Because nothing is visibly broken, and yet everything feels thin.
 There is no crisis to justify interruption.
-Only a growing feeling of unsoundness, of things being technically intact but existentially unheld.
+Only a growing feeling of unsoundness.

 The common impulse is to delay reckoning until crisis makes it unavoidable.
-But crisis is a blunt instrument.
-It forces change without understanding.
-We chose the harder route: to interrupt ourselves before inevitability provided the excuse.
+We chose instead to examine and interrupt ourselves.

-This year, we questioned this continuity and noticed that many of our practices were no longer deliberate.
+We noticed that many of our practices were no longer deliberate.
 They were inherited from earlier versions of ourselves.
-We sensed that the work was being held together by habit.
-That certain patterns, how we appear, how we disappear, how we relate to the audience, had hardened into default rather than choice.
+The work was being held together by habits.
+Certain patterns had hardened into default rather than choice.
 Defaults are lethal to meaning.

 So the existential question was: